mquaglietta/Get-Clean-Data/CodeBook.md

 # Variable and Data Description
-In the dataset obtained after the cleaning process you will find 67 column and only 6 rows.
+In the dataset obtained after the cleaning process you will find 67 columns and only 6 rows.
 Each row represents an activity.
 The last column is the activity performed while the other are the averaged mean and std measurement for that activity of the following variables: